-Your personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
+Your Personally Identifiable Information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
 In addition, all sensitive/credit information you supply is encrypted Secure Socket Layer (SSL) technology via a gateway websites and/or servers.
 We implement a variety of security measures when a user places an order, enters, submits, or accesses their information to maintain the safety of your personal information.
 All transactions are processed through a gateway provider and are not stored or processed on our servers.

 Do we use ‘cookies’?